 Round barrows: The latest megalithic phases of the Stonehenge monument seem to coincide with the apparently peaceful arrival of a new ‘Beaker’ people, characteristic for the introduction of metalworking and the wheel, their ‘beaker’ pottery and numerous round barrows or burial mounds, some of them, like Bush Barrow, containing rich grave goods.
 Round barrows were constructed in a variety of forms, including bell barrows, disc barrows and saucer barrows.
 There are hundreds of round barrows in the WHS, many still upstanding and some in spectacular groups along ridge tops where they were inter-visible with one another and, in some cases with Stonehenge: such as the Cursus Barrows and the Barrows on Normanton Down and King Barrow Ridge.
 The Winterbourne Stoke Barrow Group and the Normanton Down Barrows included and respected the alignments of earlier Neolithic long barrows, indicating some 2,000 years of continuous respect for the ancestors.

-Stonehenge landscape: A guided talk and walk – Part One
+Recent archaeological discoveries: A guided talk and walk – Part One

 LISTEN to Simon Banton, an astroarchaeologist who has an intimate knowledge of the Stonehenge landscape.
 Last August, Simon walked us through the remarkable World Heritage Site and its wider setting to share his understanding of the recent discovery at Durrington Walls.
 He came up with some stunning conclusions that could resonate with indigenous societies even today.
 The first part of this experience is a recorded talk with illustrations, maps and transcript accessed here on this page.